-- Successful completion of S-212, including the field exercise. - Agency Administrator (or delegate) certification of qualifications after verification that training is successfully completed. - Annual refresher training is required and specified by the local unit. - Documentation must be maintained for individuals, including annual refresher training.
+- Successful completion of S-212, including the field exercise, or those portions of S-212 that are appropriate for Faller A duties.. - Agency Administrator (or delegate) certification of qualifications after verification that training is successfully completed. - Annual refresher training is required and specified by the local unit. - Documentation must be maintained for individuals, including annual refresher training.